chrisizeful/SaveLoad/README.md

 ## Usage

-The SaveLoad class is a singleton where the majority of your interactions with API will occur.

 #### Folder Structure

 By default, the mods folder is placed next to the project directory.
 This is done to 1) prevent your project from importing assets from mods and 2) allow the mods folder to be placed next to the exectuable when exported.
 An additional directory (mods/packed) is created to store packed .pck files.
 See SaveLoad.PackDir and SaveLoad.ModDir.